stonybrook-lin539/main/source/main/02_ngrams_linguistics/02_formalproof.md

 This unit is very different.
 It gives the definitions in a mathematical format, rigorously states the normal form theorem, and states the proof of the theorem in a more standard mathematical style.

-I admit that this might be a lot to take in for the newbie, but it is important for you to learn how to read mathematical notation.
+I admit that this might be a lot to take in for the newbie, but it is illuminating to see just how much more compactly and precisely things can be stated with mathematical notation.
-It really makes things a lot easier in the long run.
+While it may seem like a nuisance or pointless hurdle to you now, mathematical notation will make things a lot easier in the long run.
+I can't deny, though, that there is a learning curve, and you might not be able to take it all in at this point.
+Try to get as far as you can, but don't panic, this is just to give you a taste of the power of mathematical notation.
+If you can't stomach any more, move on to the next unit.
-Once you feel more comfortable with mathematical notation, I suggest that you come back to this unit and contrast it to the two preceding ones.
+Once you feel more comfortable with this way of writing and reading, you should come back to this unit and contrast it to the two preceding ones.
-Which one gives you more information in a short amount of time?
+Odds are that this unit will feel very pleasant to you by then, whereas the two preceding ones will strike you as needlessly wordy and drawn out.

-If you're suffering an acute case of symbol shock, don't worry.
+But let me reiterate: If you're suffering an acute case of symbol shock, don't worry.
-We will continue at a leisurely pace, with optional formal sections sprinkled in to give a succinct summary of the more informal sections.
+We will continue this chapter at a leisurely pace, with optional formal sections sprinkled in to give a succinct summary of the more informal sections.

 ## Formal definition of negative grammars

-An **alphabet** is a finite set of symbols.

 ::: definition
 Let $\Sigma$ be some alphabet, and $\Sigma_E$ its extension with edge marker symbols ${{{L}}}, {{{R}}} \notin \Sigma$.
-An $n$-gram over $\Sigma_E$ is an element of $\Sigma_E^n$ ($n \geq 1$).
+An $n$-gram over $\Sigma_E$ is an element of $\Sigma_E^n$, where $n \geq 1$.
-A **negative $n$-gram grammar** $G$ over alphabet $\Sigma$ is a finite set of $n$-grams over $\Sigma_E$.
+A **(strict) negative $n$-gram grammar** $G$ over alphabet $\Sigma$ is a finite set of $n$-grams over $\Sigma_E$.
 A string $s$ over $\Sigma$ is well-formed with respect to $G$ iff there are no $u, v$ over $\Sigma_E$ and no $g \in G$ such that
 ${{{L}}}^{n-1} \stringcat s \stringcat {{{R}}}^{n-1} = u \stringcat g \stringcat v$.
 The **language of $G$**, denoted $L(G)$, contains all strings that are well-formed with respect to $G$, and only those.